-Net cash provided by investing activities increased by \$44.0 million in the first quarter of fiscal 2007 as compared to the first quarter of 2006.
-The increase was due to the sales of marketable securities to fund the \$37.5 million advance payment to Fujitsu, and the \$19.6 million used to extinguish Convertible Notes in the first quarter of fiscal 2007, compared to \$8.7 million used to extinguish Convertible Notes in the first quarter of fiscal 2007, totaling \$3.9 million compared to \$2.8 million in the first quarter of 2006.
+Net cash provided by investing activities increased by \$59.2 million in the first six months of fiscal 2007 as compared to the first six months of 2006.
+The increase was due to the sales of marketable securities to fund the \$37.5 million advance payment to Fujitsu, and the \$28.3 million used to extinguish Convertible Notes in the first six months of fiscal 2007, compared to \$8.7 million used to extinguish Convertible Notes in the first six months of fiscal 2007, compared to \$8.7 million used to extinguish Convertible Notes in the first six months of 2006.
+Further, capital expenditures decreased to \$6.8 million in the first six months of fiscal 2007, compared to \$8.2 million in the first six months of 2006.
+In addition, in the first six months of fiscal 2007 we received \$2.2 million in proceeds from the sale of land.